Chart Color Schemes

 Carina Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In Carina Heights, 39.2% of residents aged 15 and above have university qualifications, exceeding Queensland's 25.7% and Australia's 30.4%.
-Bachelor degrees are the most common at 26.8%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 30.7% of residents holding them, including advanced diplomas (11.7%) and certificates (19.0%).
-Educational participation is high, with 27.8% of residents currently enrolled in formal education.
+Carina Heights has a notably high level of educational attainment among residents aged 15 and above, with 39.2% holding university qualifications compared to the Queensland average of 25.7% and the Australian average of 30.4%.
+This advantage is particularly evident in bachelor degree holders (26.8%), followed by postgraduate qualifications (8.4%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 30.7% of residents holding such qualifications, including advanced diplomas (11.7%) and certificates (19.0%).
+Educational participation is high in the area, with 27.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education